jneto04/ner-pt/README.md

 ## Reproduce our tests for NER

-Antes de tudo, você deve conhcer a biblioteca Flair.
+Before you begin, you should download the Flair library.
 Flair is a powerful NLP library with state-of-the-art results.
 Flair was developed by [Zalando Research](https://research.zalando.com/).
 You can see all details in this github [link](https://github.com/zalandoresearch/flair).
 * Paper: Contextual String Embeddings for Sequence Labeling [(Akbik, et al.)](https://drive.google.com/file/d/17yVpFA7MmXaQFTe-HDpZuqw9fJlmzg56/view)

 STEP 1: Download our language model FlairBBP (backward and forward);

-STEP 2: Clone these repository;
+STEP 2: Clone this repository;

-STEP 3: Install the Flair.
+STEP 3: Install Flair.
 See how to install [here](https://github.com/zalandoresearch/flair);

-STEP 4: Faça o download do Word Embedding do NILC.
-Você deve baixar o Word2Vec-Skip-Gram com 300 dimensões; Coloque o arquivo dentro da pasta clonada;
+STEP 4: Download NILC's Word Embedding.
+You must download Word2Vec-Skip-Gram with 300 dimensions; Put the file inside the cloned folder;

 STEP 5: Run our script ```python3.6 ner_flair.py```

 ## Tagging your portuguese text with our NER model

-Marque seu texto usando nosso melhor modelo para NER.
-O modelo é formado pelo FlairBBP + NILC-Word2Vec-Skpg-300d. É possível reconhecer as categorias PERSON, LOCATION, ORGANIZATION, TIME and VALUE.
+Tag your text using our best model for NER.
+The model is formed by FlairBBP + NILC-Word2Vec-Skpg-300d.
+It is possible to recognize the following categories: PERSON, LOCATION, ORGANIZATION, TIME and VALUE.

 STEP 1: Download our NER model - [Download Here!]()